ppy/osu-wiki/wiki/History_of_osu!/2009/en.md

 The osu! website's FAQ became translatable and voluntary contributors helped in making the FAQ accessible in multiple languages.[^faq-localisation]

 In a huge update on January 26, osu! received many new features.[^stable-b593a] Among these changes were new multiplayer modes [Tag VS](/wiki/Client/Interface/Multiplayer#team-vs) and [Tag Team VS](/wiki/Client/Interface/Multiplayer#tag-co-op-/-tag-team-vs), as well as password protection for multiplayer rooms.
 Objects in the storyboard editor became modifiable in new ways via the transformation options vector scaling and flipping.
 While playing, hit lighting effects would emphasise a hit by splashing colours on the playfield.
 Furthermore, song progress also became displayable in the form of a pie.
-Additionally, a new sort mode "Last Played" was added to [song select](/wiki/Client/Interface#song-select).
+Additionally, a new beatmap sorting mode "Last Played" was added to the [song select](/wiki/Client/Interface#song-select) screen.

 ## February

-On 14 February, the fourth iteration of the osu! community meeting was held regarding how beatmaps should be moderated, a new upcoming localisation feature and questions about expanding the osu! team.[^community-meeting-4]
+On 14 February, the fourth iteration of the osu! community meeting was held regarding how beatmaps should be moderated, a new upcoming localisation feature, and questions about expanding the osu! team.[^community-meeting-4]

-A [kudosu](/wiki/Kudosu) system was implemented to ease beatmap [modding](/wiki/Modding) in the [beatmap ranking procedure](/wiki/Beatmap_ranking_procedure).
-Mappers were able to reward people with points called kudosu for giving useful and constructive criticism.
-3 kudosu points could be traded with 1 kudosu star.
-These stars could be used to put the beatmap on a higher rank on the [Beatmap Appreciation Team (BAT)](/wiki/People/Beatmap_Appreciation_Team) modding priority list.[^kudosu-1]
+The [kudosu](/wiki/Kudosu) system was implemented to ease beatmap [modding](/wiki/Modding) in the [ranking procedure](/wiki/Beatmap_ranking_procedure).
+Mappers became able to reward people with points called kudosu for useful and constructive criticism.
+3 kudosu points could be traded to 1 kudosu star, which could be used to increase the beatmap's rank in the [Beatmap Appreciation Team](/wiki/People/Beatmap_Appreciation_Team) (BAT) modding priority list.[^kudosu-1]

 ## March

-3 updates brought a lot of changes to osu! this month.
+Three updates brought a lot of changes to osu! this month.
 The first one included filtering options for multiplayer lobbies, as well as a chat option to filter messages if offensive language appeared.
 If enabled, each chat message containing forbidden entries would be replaced with words defined by a certain list.[^stable-b622]

-In the next update being published on 21 March, [kiai time](/wiki/Gameplay/Kiai_time) was added, enabling mappers to emphasise strong parts of songs with star fountains.[^stable-b631]
+In the next update published on 21 March, [kiai time](/wiki/Gameplay/Kiai_time) was added, enabling mappers to emphasise strong parts of songs with star fountains.[^stable-b631]

-On 26 March, osu! received support for the TaTaCon wii Taiko drum controller and Wiimote game/menu control support (Catch The Beat only).[^stable-b639][^custom-changelog]
+On 26 March, osu! received support for the TaTaCon Wii Taiko drum controller and Wiimote game/menu control support (Catch The Beat only).[^stable-b639][^custom-changelog]

 ## April

-This month, the registered user count exceeded the milestone of 100,000 users.[^user-count]
+The number of registered users exceeded 100,000.[^user-count]

 ## May